alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

 ### Kimball's DW/BI Architecture

-- There are four separate and distinct components to consider in the DW/BI environment:
+- There are four separate and distinct components to consider in the DW/BI environment
   - Operational source systems
     - Special purpose applications
     - Intended for one-record-at-a-time queries